 - 3. The camera measures and evaluates the temperature.
 If the temperature is higher than the alarm limit, an alarm will trigger.
-The camera will apply a red color to all parts of the image with a temperature above the alarm limit.

-- Optionally: Record a new sample.

-Push one of the programmable P buttons.
+The camera will apply a red color to all parts of the image with a temperature above the alarm limit. - 4.
+Optionally: Record a new sample.
+Push the programmable button.